 With any luck, this photographer will find a way to take a good photo.
 It looks cold and he probably doesn’t want to stay outside for too long.
 We wouldn’t.
 We wouldn’t be laughing either.
 This fox is cute, but it really is doing this picture taker a disservice.

-In two slides we’ll show you a hawk that is taking back control of its photoshoot!
+In two slides we’ll show you an eagle that is taking back control of its photoshoot!

 Nice Picture, Friend